-Four years of marriage me sometimes feels like a failure compared to first year of marriage me.
-I rarely if ever spend more than half an hour preparing dinner, the house always seems to have some sort of mess to clean up or project to be done and some weeks, even if I've planned something fun and exciting, we end up getting take out and watching something on Netflix for date night.
-When I think about how dedicated I was to my "wifely duties" in year one, I'm motivated to be better, but I also try to remind myself that those aren’t the things that determine my worth as a wife.
+Four years into marriage me (2015) sometimes felt like a failure compared to first year of marriage me.
+I rarely if ever spent more than half an hour preparing dinner, the house always seemed to have some sort of mess to clean up or project to be done and some weeks, even if I'd planned something fun and exciting, we ended up getting take out and watching something on Netflix for date night.
+When I thought about how dedicated I was to my "wifely duties" in year one, I was motivated to be better, but I also tried to remind myself that the meals I cook and the cleanliness of our house aren’t the things that determine my worth as a wife.
 Even so, those were the things that I set goals for and worked to accomplish.

-How to Be the “Perfect” Wife
+How to Be a “Perfect” Wife

 There's never been a shortage of 'I love yous' in our marriage, and even though I know that we always mean it, I feel like sometimes, saying those words has just become a habit and we don't necessarily think about what they mean.
 Showing Joe that I appreciate him involves all five love languages, even the ones that he doesn't necessarily care about.
 I serve him by making meals, and taking care of some of his usual household tasks when he works longer hours.
 Every once and a while I surprise him with his favorite treat or something that I know he's had his eye on.
-Our house might not be spotless and Joe made not have something homemade to eat at every meal, but I always hope that he knows that I care.
+Our house might not be spotless and Joe may not have something homemade to eat at every meal, but I always hope that he recognizes my efforts and knows that I care.

-I Spend Time With my Husband Daily
+Spend Time With Your Husband Daily

-I Lowered the Expectations I Have for Myself
+Lower the Expectations You Have for Yourself